 Start the mysqlfailover utility (in console mode - default):

-Now imagine that the master crashed or is no longer reachable, then after a predefined time interval (by default 15 seconds) we can observe that the failover process will start automatically:
+Now imagine that the master crashed or is no longer reachable, then after a predefined time interval (by default 15 seconds) we can observe that the failover process starts automatically:

 Failover starting in 'auto' mode... # Candidate slave server2:3312 will become the new master. # Checking slaves status (before failover). # Preparing candidate for failover. # Creating replication user if it does not exist. # Stopping slaves. # Performing STOP on all slaves. # Switching slaves to new master. # Disconnecting new master as slave. # Starting slaves. # Performing START on all slaves. # Checking slaves for errors. # Failover complete.
 Failover console will restart in 5 seconds. [...]
 MySQL Replication Failover Utility Failover Mode = auto Next Interval = Fri Jul 26 10:25:17 2013 Master Information ------------------ Binary Log File Position Binlog_Do_DB Binlog_Ignore_DB master-bin.000001 151 GTID Executed Set None Replication Health Status +----------+-------+---------+--------+------------+---------+ | host | port | role | state | gtid_mode | health | +----------+-------+---------+--------+------------+---------+ | server2 | 3312 | MASTER | UP | ON | OK | | server3 | 3313 | SLAVE | UP | ON | OK | | server4 | 3314 | SLAVE | UP | ON | OK | | server5 | 3315 | SLAVE | UP | ON | OK | +----------+-------+---------+--------+------------+---------+ Q-quit R-refresh H-health G-GTID Lists U-UUIDs L-log entries